- Latin America

 As I made my way back to my apartment, I passed my neighbor on the street.
 “Buenos dias,” I said, “Como estas?”
 “No es bueno.
 Mi agua no está funcionando,” he replied.
 I wondered if he had planned for that.

-Zac Heisey is 27 years old and from San Jose, CA and now teaching English in Peru.
+Hailing from San Jose, CA, Zac Heisey made the move to teach English in Peru.
 After earning his degree, he spent 4 years working for an Internet marketing company in San Diego.
 When he finally decided he had enough of the 9-5 office world, he packed his backpack and traveled through Asia for 3 months, which inspired him to earn his TEFL certification and give back to the communities he was visiting.

 Want to Learn More About Teaching English Abroad?